Time Capsule Contents

-One of the Society's volunteers will search by snail mail for the Cherokee Dawes roll [Cherokee section of the Final Roll of the Five Civilized Tribes, 1899-1906].
+A Society volunteer will search by snail mail for the Cherokee Dawes roll (Cherokee section of the Final Roll of the Five Civilized Tribes, 1899-1906).
 The Society's information letter is as follows:

 Unfortunately, there is not a simple way to check for Cherokee ancestry.
 There have been approximately 40 different Cherokee rolls taken in various areas of the country since 1817.
 There is no single source for us to search for all Cherokee names.

 "Genealogists must always keep in mind that the [Indian] agent was only keeping track of people who were recognized as tribal members (either by the federal government or the tribal government) and who resided with the bulk of the tribe (either on a reservation or within the recognized boundaries of the tribal domain).
 For the most part, the agent did not maintain records on Indians who moved away and, in effect, ended their affiliation with the tribe...."
 From Kent Carter, "Wantabees & Outalucks: Searching for Indian Ancestors in Federal Records," CHRONICLES OF OKLAHOMA, Spring 1988, p.
 94-104.